 Once the cause of the continence problem has been determined, suitable treatment will be offered.
 This may include:

-- Sphincter muscle exercises can, if done correctly, help you improve your bowel control and resolve or improve leakage
+- Pelvic floor muscle exercises or pelvic floor muscle rehabilitation can, if done correctly, help you improve your bladder and bowel control and resolve or improve leakage

 Continence products, such as pads, pants and bed & chair covers, are available to help people manage their incontinence.
 Please visit our Products section which contains information and stockist listings which you may find helpful.